top of page

 Our Mission

-The Sh’ma Project: Move Against Hate, harnesses the power of the arts to teach young adults about the Holocaust and human rights.
+The Sh’ma Project: Move Against Hate harnesses the power of the arts to engage communities, build understanding, and teach young adults about the Holocaust and Human Rights.

 Photo by M. Alimanov Photography

-Resisting the international resurgence of antisemitism, this educational and artistic project is designed to reach young adults, engage communities, and to build an understanding in ways that are unique to traditional lessons.
-To fully embody the content presented by The Sh'ma Project, its message is presented as a three-part system:
+Resisting the international resurgence of antisemitism, this educational and artistic project is designed to reach young adults, engage communities, and build understanding in unique ways.

 Our Sponsors